container-interop/service-provider/PSR-XX-provider-meta.md

 ## 7. Dependency Enumeration

+`ServiceDependencyInterface` enables a container to enumerate the dependencies of service/extension definitions - this feature enables containers to implement dependency validation, independently of invoking the service/extension functions.

 An earlier approach to dependency enumeration required factory/extension callables to implement an optional interface with an additional method, which would allow a container to enumerate the dependency IDs of individual factory/extension definitions.
 This approach required excessive run-time type-checking by the container.

 The current approach uses an optional interface, which may be implemented by providers: not all providers will be able to enumerate their dependencies, and not all containers will be able to consume that information.
 This approach favors interoperability and performance.